Rockie6/Portfolio/README.md

 Second-Year Computer Science Student
 The Open University of Kenya

-Feel free to reach out for collaboration or inquiries!
+Feel free to reach out for collaboration or inquiries!# Portfolio